Rent Affordability Calculator UK 2026

-Use this free rent affordability calculator to quickly work out how much rent you can realistically afford based on your income, or check whether a specific rental property fits your budget.
-Designed for UK renters, including those in London and other high-cost areas, this tool also shows whether you're likely to pass typical letting agent referencing checks.
+Use this free Rent Affordability Calculator UK to quickly estimate how much monthly rent you may be able to afford based on your income, location, sharing setup, and budget.
+Designed for UK renters, including those in London and other high-cost areas, this tool also compares a specific rental property against common letting agent affordability checks.
+Results are guidance only and do not guarantee approval.

 Calculate Your Rent Affordability